DevExpress/DevExtreme.AspNet.Data/docs/client-side-with-jquery.md

         <script src="/bower_components/devextreme-aspnet-data/js/dx.aspnet.data.js"></script>
         ```

-    > [!NOTE]
         > Since Bower is deprecated we do not recommend you use this approach.

 #### See Also
 - [Install DevExtreme Using npm](https://js.devexpress.com/Documentation/Guide/Getting_Started/Installation/npm_Package/)